Xenacoelomorpha

-Xenacoelomorpha (/,zEn@,sElou'mɔːrf@/) is a small phylum of bilaterian invertebrate animals, consisting of two sister groups: xenoturbellids and acoelomorphs.
+Xenacoelomorpha (/,zEn@,sElou'mɔːrf@/) is a small phylum of bilaterian invertebrate animals, consisting of two sister groups: acoelomorphs and xenoturbellids.
 This new phylum was named in February 2011 and suggested based on morphological synapomorphies (physical appearances shared by the animals in the clade), which was then confirmed by phylogenomic analyses of molecular data (similarities in the DNA of the animals within the clade).

 Phylogenetics

 Prior to molecular studies, xenacoelomorphs were considered to be flatworms based on their superficial similarities.
 Like flatworms, they do not have a coelom and are dorsoventrally flattened.
 With the advent of phylogenetics, Xenoturbella and Acoelomorpha were found to be sister groups and only distantly related to flatworms.
-Initially, this phylum was considered to be a member of the deuterostomes, but because of recent transcriptome analyses, it was concluded that the phylum Xenacoelomorpha is the sister group to the Nephrozoa, which includes both the protostomes and the deuterostomes, making the phylum the basalmost bilaterian clade.
-This would mean they are neither deuterostomes nor protostomes.
+Initially, this phylum was considered to be a member of the deuterostomes, but later transcriptome analyses have suggested that the phylum Xenacoelomorpha is a sister group to all the other bilateria.
+In this model, Xenacoelomorpha are neither protostomes nor deuterostomes, and the protostomes and deuterostomes together make up a new clade that has been named Nephrozoa.
+This makes Xenacoelomorpha the basalmost bilaterian clade.

 Their larvae show similarities with cnidarian planula larvae and poriferan parenchyma larvae, but it is not clear if the similarities are ancestral or derived.

 However, some studies point out that their basal placement may be caused by high mutation rates leading to long branch attraction (LBA).
 These analyses suggest that the xenacoelomorphs are instead the sister group of Ambulacraria, forming the clade Xenambulacraria, and that despite their simple body plans, they actually derive from a more complex ancestor.
 Having a larger number of species within this group would allow for better conclusions and analysis to be made within the phylum and in groups closely related to the phylum.